JetBrains/resharper-devguide/Platform/Lifetime/CaseStudy.md

 # Case Study

 `Lifetime` is a very powerful concept.
+Normal usage is very straight forward, either by adding a simple callback, or passing it to an API.
+Generally speaking, this is how it will be used day to day.

+However, it can also be used to help manage more complex scenarios.

-Let's take a deeper look at an example of a more complex use case.
-Consider the Extension Manager.
+Let's take a deeper look at one such example.
+Consider ReSharper's Extension Manager.
 Extensions can be installed and uninstalled at any time.
 They can also be disabled and enabled, and there are also thread affinity concerns. `Lifetime` really helps keep the code manageable.

 ## Loading Extensions